 Tracking scripts allow you to see what’s holding your page visitors’ attention, how long they’re staying on your page, and how they interact with your content.
-Knowing this kind of information allows you to make improvements to your page design, content, call to action or even your product pricing and offer so that you can increase your chances of getting sales or opt-ins on your page.
+This kind of information allows you to make improvements to your page design, content, call to action or even your product pricing and offer so that you can increase your chances of getting sales or opt-ins on your page.

 Tracking scripts also allow your advertising or tracking platform to identify visitors to your site so that you can retarget them later with ads on Facebook.
 Without them, you would simply lose those visitors with no way of bringing them back.

 You add tracking scripts, which are pieces of code, to the source code of your landing pages in your page building platform.
 There are dozens of different types of tracking scripts available, each allowing you to understand a different type of interaction with your pages.
 To help you get a sense of how you can integrate tracking scripts into your next campaign, we’ve compiled a list of the five tracking scripts that we never publish a page without.
-(Seriously, we put these on every single page.)

 You can create a free account and place your own tracking code on your website to start gathering this data.
 Check out Google’s step-by-step instructions on how to generate your own Google Analytics tracking code snippet.